anniekli/oregon-trail-2.0/DEVELOPMENT.md

     - [ ] Figure out how to print "Correct"/"Incorrect" message for longer
-- **5/1/2020** Added Layout class and Checkpoint class so you can access the properties of each checkpoint(name, description, image, and distance) -[ ] Figure out how to access JSON file correctly
+- **5/1/2020** Added Layout class and Checkpoint class so you can access the properties of each checkpoint(name, description, image, and distance) -[x] Figure out how to access JSON file correctly

+## Week 3 ##
+- **5/2/2020** Added tests for Layout class
+- **5/3/2020** Added functionality for the store and gigs!
+    - Allow user to select "Go to store" at start or when at a checkpoint
+    - Allow user to purchase items from store
+    - Also allow user to select "play a gig" when not at a checkpoint instead of "go to store" in order to have a random chance of earning money.